shimlab/NanoSplicer/README.md

 * `skimage`

 ## Container access
-If there are any problems installing the dependencies above, an alternative way of setting up the environment is available via container.
+If there are any problems installing the dependencies above, an alternative way of setting up the environment is available via a container.
 The dependencies required for running NanoSplicer have been packaged into a container and can be accessed using `singularity`, which is supported by most high-performance computing environments:

 ```
 singularity pull NanoSplicer_container.sif docker://youyupei/nanosplicer:v1
 ```
-**For poeple not familiar with container**: You can run linux command within the container by using `singularity shell` or `singularity exec`.
-These command autimatically bind your home directory to the home directory inside the container, which means everything under `~/` will be accessible without extra step (including the sub-directory).
-If your data are save in a different directory, you'll need to bind the directory with `-B <local path>:<path in container>` when running `singularity shell` or `singularity exec`.
-For example, your data are in `/data`, you need to add `-B /data:/folder_in_container`, everything in `/data` can then be accessible in `/folder_in_container`.
+**For people not familiar with containers**: You can run linux commands within the container by using `singularity shell` or `singularity exec`.
+These commands automatically bind your home directory to the home directory inside the container, which means everything under `~/` (including the sub-directories) will be accessible without extra steps.
+If your data are saved in a different directory, you'll need to bind the directory with `-B <local path>:<path in container>` when running `singularity shell` or `singularity exec`.
+For example, if your data are in `/data`, you need to add `-B /data:/folder_in_container`.
+Everything in `/data` is then accessible in `/folder_in_container`.
 You may use the same name for convenience (e.g. `-B /data:/data`).
-More formal introduction can be found at https://sylabs.io/singularity/
+A more formal introduction to singularity can be found at https://sylabs.io/singularity/

 # Install